bradflood/non-profit-blockchain/ngo-fabric/README.md

 * Provision an AWS Cloud9 instance.
 We will use the Linux terminal that Cloud9 provides
 * Use the Amazon Managed Blockchain console to create a Fabric network and provision a peer node
 * From Cloud9, run an AWS CloudFormation template to provision a VPC and a Fabric client node.
 You will use the Fabric client node to administer the Fabric network
-* From the Fabric client node, create a Fabric channel, install and instantiate chaincode, and query and invoke transactions on the Fabric network
+* From the Fabric client node, create a Fabric channel, install and instantiate chaincode, and

 ## Pre-requisites - AWS Cloud9

 We will use AWS Cloud9 to provide a Linux terminal which has the AWS CLI already installed.

 1. Spin up a [Cloud9 IDE](https://us-east-1.console.aws.amazon.com/cloud9/home?region=us-east-1) from the AWS console.